ravenlocke/mis/README.md

 My field of research is enzyme discovery, and there are two key reasons where this tool would be useful.

 #### Enzyme discovery
 Commercially, intellectual property on enzymes is often subject to restrictions on how similar they are (known as identity).
-If we represent this as a network, where two nodes are connected when they share ≥ a given threshold, then building the largest portfolio possible is equivalent to searching for the maximum independent set.
+If we represent this as a network, where two nodes are connected when they share identity ≥ a given threshold, then building the largest portfolio possible is equivalent to searching for the maximum independent set.
 While this problem remains intractable, using a tool such as `mis` will help build as substantial a portfolio as possible.

 Another use would be when testing the properties of a set of enzymes.
 In this instance, we could rationalise that we want an independent set to test, but the smallest one in which the whole network is represented.
 Thus, using `mis` with the `-s` flag would give a small maximal independent set that achieves this.